Loading…

 Recovery, Creative Practice and Decarceration

-Join Kasey Anderson, Sarah Shotland, Dziko Singleton and Dyan Neary for a conversation on recovery, creative practice and decarceration.
+Join Kasey Anderson, Sarah Shotland, Dziko Singleton, Dyan Neary & Reverend Dana Sally-Allen for a conversation on recovery, creative practice and decarceration.
+Before the panel, Jessica Bell Brown, Director of the Institute for Contemporary Art at Virginia Commonwealth University, will be giving short remarks.

 Speakers